gettypubs/deck.js/README.md

-This is an experiemental demo exploring the possibilities of using the open source presentation software [Deck.js](http://imakewebthings.com/deck.js/) as a digital publication tool.
-The text and images used in this demo are "The Invention of Photography in the Victorian World" by Jennifer Green-Lewis, which was published in the book [*A Royal Passion: Queen Victoria and Photography*](http://shop.getty.edu/products/a-royal-passion-queen-victoria-and-photography-978-1606061558), © Getty Publications, 2014.
+This is an experiemental demo exploring the possibilities of using the open source presentation software [Deck.js](http://imakewebthings.com/deck.js/) as a digital publication tool for art books.
+The text and images used in this demo are "The Invention of Photography in the Victorian World" by Jennifer Green-Lewis, an essay originally published in the book [*A Royal Passion: Queen Victoria and Photography*](http://shop.getty.edu/products/a-royal-passion-queen-victoria-and-photography-978-1606061558), © Getty Publications, 2014.

+View the demo online at: [gettypubs.github.io/inventionofphoto-deck.js](http://gettypubs.github.io/inventionofphoto-deck.js)

 ## Basics

-All the publication conent lives in inventionofphoto-deckjs.html.
+Deck.js comes with some built in navigation.
+Click the arrows, or use the arrow keys, to move from section to section.
+Use the "M" keyboard shortcut to see all the sections.

 ## Scaling